 Carolina dogs are not fully domesticated.
 They are still a wild breed.
 They need a lot of exercise and a lot of room to run around.
 Their prey drive is high.
 They tend to stalk their prey before attacking.

 These dogs can also climb.
 They can catch animals that have climbed a few feet up a tree.
 The fact that they can climb enables them to escape many fenced-in yards.
 Usually, a six-foot fence is not enough.
 Eight feet is usually sufficient, however, these dogs also love to dig.

 Two feet of underground fencing is recommended to make sure the dogs can't crawl under the fence.
 These dogs like to escape and outsmart others.
 As an example, we had an invisible fence for our Carolina dog.
 She knew the beeping collar meant she had to stop.
 So she would lay down where the collar was beeping.
 Eventually, the batteries would die and she would run out of our yard.
 We only realized she did this about eight years after we got the fence.
 Who knows how many times she snuck away in the middle of the night!
 Sneaky girl!

 Carolina dogs are incredibly intelligent animals.
 However, they are also ornery.
 When it comes to training, they can be difficult.
 They will know what is being asked of them, but if they don't want to do the trick, they simply won't.
 On the bright side, their intelligence enables them to learn a lot if they are willing.
 These dogs are also clean animals.

 They are usually easy to house train because they don't like to urinate or defecate in the house.
 And the "dog smell" that is so common with most domestic breeds is not present in Carolinas.
 In fact, it is rare that a Carolina dog ever needs to be bathed or groomed.
-Nail clippings and occasional brushings are all that is usually necessary.
+Nail clippings and occasional brushings are all that are usually necessary.